aliasfoxkde/assistant_agent_plugin/docs/TASKS.md

 UI/UX:
 - [ ] Add sound effects
-- [ ] Improve styling and design
+- [ ] Improve styling and Design (make it look like a chat)
 - [ ] Add mobile responsiveness
 - [ ] Create graphics (favicon, svgs, etc.)
 - [ ] Create audio effects
 - [ ] Add rating and feedback icons (maybe share?)
 - [ ] Add settings button

-Issues:
+Bugs:
+- [ ] Fix where words are cut off in the chat window
+- [ ] Fix how spoken words (agent or user) override each other
 - [ ] Swoosh sound does not (always?) work on first hover of chat window
 - [ ] There are the occasional empty bubble in chat (there shouldn't be)
 - [ ] User messages are not being recorded into the chat box (seems like the first one is, or it's being updated?)